-The Puppet Museum in Varna is the only one of its kind on the Balkans.
+The Puppet Museum in Varna is the only one of its kind in Bulgaria.
 It is located next to the State Puppet Theatre - Varna.

 The museum was established on 13 July 1985 by the idea of playwright Veliko Burnev.
 The exhibition traces the evolution of the puppets and the stage design over the years and the work of some of the most famous designers and artists participated in Varna Puppet Theatre.

-The museum showcases more than 140 theater puppets and scenery elements used in various performances on stage at Varna Puppet Theatre in the period 1952-1995.
-Among the traditional dolls used in this type of theater (yavayki, marionettes, puppets, dolls masks, mildew, etc.) are shown unique mechanized puppets operated by complex structures and mechanisms.
+The museum showcases more than 140 theatre puppets and scenery elements used in various performances on stage at Varna Puppet Theatre in the period 1952-2002.
+Among the traditional puppets used in this type of theatre (rod puppets, marionettes, tabletop puppets, puppet masks, etc.) are shown unique mechanized puppets operated by complex structures and mechanisms.

 Free admission to Puppet Museum